KestrelComputer/kestrel-3-users-guide/manuscript/chapter-2.md

     goR goR ( try to go beyond right-hand edge ) goL

-After confirming the above logic works and you still have a functional Forth environment, we now gain the confidence to do the same with the Y coordinate as well.
+After confirming the above logic works, we now gain the confidence to do the same with the Y coordinate as well.

     : goU ( - ) toggle  cy @ IF -1 cy +!
 THEN  toggle ;
     : goD ( - ) toggle  cy @ 7 < IF 1 cy +!
 THEN  toggle ;